 Serious question.
 Is the coronavirus pandemic over for rich people?
 Looks like it.

-While COVID continues to be an issue around the world, it seems like the rich and famous have forgotten we’re in the middle of a global pandemic.
+While COVID continues to be an issue around the world, it seems as though the rich and famous have forgotten we’re in the middle of a global pandemic.
 They may be following all the correct protocols, keeping their distance, wearing masks etc, but does it really send the best message to the wider public to be seen out and about partying and travelling?
 Is it insensitive to the lives lost and people struggling?

 Cate Blanchett, Tilda Swinton and Matt Dillon have all made a special appearance on the red carpet.
-Sure, it’s work, so if there are border restrictions in place for where they came from, chances are they were allowed special privilidges.
+Sure, it’s work, so if there are border restrictions in place for where they came from, chances are they were allowed special privileges.
 But what about the rest of us who want to head O/S for a spot of “work” and conveniently tap a holiday on at the end?
 Only one quarter of Australia’s travel application requests have been granted.
 (Note: We have no idea if any of them are tapping a holiday onto the end, but wouldn’t you?!)

 At the end of August, Jenner was also spotted on her Instagram in Paris.
 Fans in the comments section weren’t too happy.
 Worth noting since August 1, US citizens are able to travel to France so long as they present a negative COVID test.
 However, the issue more lies in the fact that Jenner was flaunting the trip on Instagram, while so many are unable to leave the house.
 Insensitive?
 Tell us what you think.

-Here’s some more COVID-reality.
+Here’s some more COVIDity.

 “What we’re finding is that anything of good quality is performing well,” Catharine Becket, Sotheby’s “magnificent jewels” specialist in New York, told Bloomberg, “and actually better than it would have just a couple of months ago.”